-This chapter examines the stability of an extracted trend-cycle component with respect to a change in the sample period.
-When we are studying and forecasting a business cycle, we are mostly interested in the fundamental movement around the end of the sample period.
-Therefore it is desirable for an extracted trend-cycle component to remain stable when new data are added to the time series.30 However, in the time series analysis, it is unavoidable that an addition of new data changes the extracted component somewhat.
+component to remain stable when new data are added to the time series.
+However, in the time-series analysis, it is unavoidable that an addition of new data changes the extracted component somewhat.
 Moreover, a larger change in the extracted component tends to occur around the end of the sample period.
-Therefore, for a practical purpose, it is important to gauge the extent of the range and the magnitude of a potential change in the extracted trend-cycle component.
+Therefore, for practical purposes, it is important to gauge the extent of the range and the magnitude of a potential change in the extracted trend-cycle component.

 In the following sections, we qualitatively analyze how a change in the sample period affects the extracted trend-cycle component.
-We will use the monthly time series data of CPI.
+We will use the monthly timeseries data of CPI.
 The base sample period is from January 1976 to March 1986.
 We extend the sample period by one year until March 1997, and check how the extracted component is affected by changes in the sample period.